Skip to content

 • Handles tax paperwork for U.S. clients.

-• Posting jobs is free (clients pay a one-time $4.95 contract fee upon first hire).
+• Posting jobs is free; one-time contract initiation fee for each new contract.

 2. Toptal